esdc-esac-esa-int/esasky/README.md

 This is the ESASky frontend.
 This is the code that is running at [the ESASky website](https://sky.esa.int/esasky/).

+## GWT -> Angular migration

+This codebase is currently built with the GWT framework.
+ESASky is internally working on rewriting this whole project in Angular.
+When that migration is close to finished, that code will also be made available in this repository.

 ## Develop

 ### Install